50 Fun and Unique Things to Do in Gainesville TODAY

 The track hosts the annual NHRA Gatornationals early on in the season and is one of the most thrilling events in the motor sporting calendar.

-When Gainesville Raceway isn’t hosting the excitement and drama that comes with the NHRA event, the circuit operates a drag racing training school, junior competitions and car building competitions.
+When Gainesville Raceway isn’t hosting the excitement and drama that comes with the NHRA event, the circuit operates a drag racing training school, junior competitions, and car-building competitions.

 Any event held at the raceway is fun and exciting, but if you’re in town for the big NHRA Gatornational, you don’t want to miss one of the most exhilarating things to do in Gainesville.